 EU sues AstraZeneca over failure to deliver expected vaccines

-Pharmaceutical company set to deliver just 100m doses by end June instead of expected 300m
+Pharmaceutical firm set to deliver just 100m doses by end June instead of expected 300m

 On Monday, the commission announced it had initiated legal action against the company for breach of contract.
 Photograph: SeongJoon Cho/Bloomberg